xiulinyang/Diachronic-Chinese-Treebank/README.md

 | overall | 987665|877839|

 * There are 5703 characters in the sample corpus (including punctuation characters).
-* There are 5062 characters in the sample (excluding punctuation characters).
+* There are 5062 characters in the sample corpus (excluding punctuation characters).